 1. Answer your messages.

 If you’re out on a job site, it’s not always possible to pick up the phone or respond to an email.
-In the next couple of weeks, set aside time to get back to people who have reached out to you, whether that’s over the computer, phone or another method of communication.
+In the next couple of weeks, set aside time to get back to people who have reached out to you, whether that’s through phone, text or email.
 Thoughtful responses will help customers remember you, even if you weren’t able to get back to them in a hurry.

 2. Organize your truck.